samuelhemanackah/samuelhemanackah/README.md

 ---

 ## 🎯 Mission
-I pursue mastery of deep learning with a clear focus:
+I pursue mastery of deep learning with a singular purpose:
-to apply it in finance and wealth management with precision, integrity, and purpose.
+to apply it in finance and wealth management with **precision, integrity, and endurance**.

 Every project I undertake is designed to be **reliable, explainable, and production-ready**—
-solutions that stand up to scrutiny and deliver lasting value.
+artifacts that withstand scrutiny and deliver lasting value.

 ---